 Ruthie Rabbit comes to visit.
 We learn about rabbits, read about rabbits, and snuggle with rabbits.
 We examine where radishes fall on the Food Pyramid, as we feed radishes to Ruthie!
 We exercise large muscle groups doing relay races and playing a “safety-adapted” game of “Red-Rover.”
 We learn more about colors and blending as we color rainbows to take home to mom and dad.
 We discover amazing science facts as we learned about rain and we talk about red dye, where it comes from and how it works when we wear our red shirts on Red-shirt day.
 We develop our verbal and social skills as we stand before our class and talk about the race cars (Matchbox variety) we brought for show and tell.
 You get the picture.

-In addition to a multitude of flexible, education- and development-enhancing activities developed creatively and specifically for each age group and learning objective, we use a number of carefully, specifically and strategically chosen curriculum tools, such as Handwriting Without Tears, Saxon Math and Frog Street Press.
+In addition to a multitude of flexible, education- and development-enhancing activities developed creatively and specifically for each age group and learning objective, we use a number of carefully, specifically and strategically chosen curriculum tools, such as Frog Street Press and Three Cheers for Pre K™.
 Your child will even continue to see some of these in Kindergarten!

 Our Learn-At-Play™ program also fosters interdependence, as opposed to independence.
 Because they spend this time working through activities with other children, they also develop the social skills to survive outside of school.
 This subtle shift lessens the “loner” attitude in children, while creating the foundation for a more “team-oriented,” socially skilled approach to life.
 Through this “social play,” children come to appreciate the importance of taking others’ needs and feelings into account in deciding how to communicate, act, and respond.
 They also learn to care for both their immediate environment and the wider world around them, through outside play and activities geared specifically to build such appreciation.
 Finally, and very importantly to us, through the concept of interdependence, your child will learn to not only accept but to marvel in the unique ethnic and cultural diversity of our world.
 He or she will come to an understanding of our differences as people and encourage this same tolerance and love in others.